cwhelchel/hunterlog/docs/USER_GUIDE.md

 - My Girdsquare: your 6 digit maidenhead gridsquare locator.
 Used in logging.
 - Default TX Power: TX power. this is a holdover from potaplus.

+### CAT settings
-### FLRIG Host IP and Port

-The app uses FLRIG to handle CAT control.
-These two values are the remote endpoint of the FLRIG instance that's running.
-The default FLRIG port is 12345
+First is a drop down selection of CAT interface types.
+Currently those are FLRIG or RIGCTLD (hopefully more will be added).
+Host and Port are the two needed values are the remote endpoint of the CAT control instance that's running.
+The default FLRIG port is 12345.

+The modes strings are for setting specific modes if your rig needs something besides CW for setting CW mode or something besides USB for FT-x modes.

-### Logger types
+### Logger settings

-The radio buttons are for the logger type.
-Select Default or Log4om to send the basic ADIF data to a remote logger.
-Select AClog if you use AcLog as it has to have the data wrapped in a different command.
-(Default and Log4om do the same thing currently)
+The logger settings includes radio buttons for the logger type.
+Select **TCP**  to use a TCP socket (a la Logger32) or **UDP** to use a UDP socket (a la Log4OM).
+These two both send raw ADIF data to the remote endpoint.

+Select **AcLog** if you use N3FJP's AcLog as it has special requirements for the data.

-### Remote ADIF Host and port
+Remote ADIF Host and port:

 The remote endpoint data to send logged QSOs.
-Should be running Log4om or AClog or any other logger that accepts raw ADIF over UDP connections.
+This computer should be running Logger32, Log4om, AClog, or any other logger that accepts raw ADIF over network connections.

+### Saving

 Click save to store the changes.
 Then click the refresh button on the main screen to see your callsign and your configured Gravatar.
 You have a POTA